MelbourneGenomics/cpipe/docs/docker.md

 ### Creating a Batch

-The first step in runing the Cpipe image, as with the native install, is to create your analysis batch.
+The first step in running the Cpipe image, as with the native install, is to create your analysis batch.
 However in Docker, this batch must contain *everything* from your filesystem that Cpipe will ever need, which includes the exome target file that you wouldn't normally put in the batch directory.